Abbey of Averbode

 The abbey was founded in 1134.
 In the early years, the monastic community, which originally consisted of men and women, survived through agriculture where the Norbertians were helped by lay brothers.
 Originally it was a double monastery.
 The sisters moved to their own abbey at the beginning of the 13th century.
 This community existed until 1796.

-The French proclaimed almost all monasteries and abbeys in 1796; The abbey was sold and the monastery broken down.
-The monumental pipe organ of Guillaume Robustelly from 1772 was purchased by the Saint Lambert church in Helmond, The Netherlands, where it is still admirable and listenable.
+The French proclaimed almost all monasteries and abbeys in 1796; The abbey was sold and the monastery was broken down.
+The monumental pipe organ of Guillaume Robustelly from 1772 was purchased by the Saint-Lambert church in Helmond, The Netherlands, where it is still admirable and listenable.
 In 1802, the Norbertines acquired the abbey again and after the independence of Belgium in 1830, the monastery life in Averbode resumed.